dividedbyzeroco/warp-server/readme.md

 ```

-## Objects

-Objects represent individual instances of models.
-In terms of the database, an Object can be thought of as being a `row` in a table.
-Throughout the Warp Framework, Objects are the basic vehicles for data to be transmitted to and fro the server.

-Each Object contains different keys which can be set or retrieved as needed.
-Among these keys are three special ones:

-- id: a unique identifier that distinguishes an object inside a table
-- created_at: a timestamp that records the date and time when a particular object was created (UTC)
-- uppdated_at: a timestamp that records the date and time when a particular object was last modified (UTC)

-These keys are specifically set by the server and cannot be modified by the user.

 ## Migrations

 Managing database structures are usually handled by administrators using SQL clients.
 For Warp Server, these can be handled by `migrations`.
 Migrations make it easy to create, alter and drop database `schemas`.
 Not only does it manage these schemas/tables but it also allows versioning of these modifications, so you can easily `commit` or `revert` changes programmatically.